Published:

 Does the accessory exception apply to my marketplace?

-The accessory exception applies when the payment service is an ancillary side service to your main activity.
-As an indication, FINMA cites a gross revenue share of no more than 10% from payment transaction activity.
+The accessoriness exemption applies if the payment service is a subordinate ancillary service to your main activity.
+As an indication, FINMA cites a gross revenue share of a maximum of 10% from the payment service activity.

 See detailed answer